--Thursday prior to the start of the term-Orientation -Week prior to the start of the semester- meet with the Director of Graduate Studies to complete the Semester Course Review Form -Dec 15- Submission deadline for the Language Verification Form
+- -Thursday prior to the start of the term-Orientation. - -Week prior to the start of the semester- meet with the Director of Graduate Studies to complete the Semester Course Review Form and submit your most recent language placement results. - -Dec 15- Submission deadline for the Language Verification Form. - -Start forming contacts for possible faculty supervisory committee members. - -Set up a one-on-one research and bibliography training with an Asian Studies Librarian.